 3. Read the "2018 Next Steps for Summer/Fall Freshmen" document in the "Forms" section of your admissions checklist.

+This form will be available approximately 5 business days after we mail your acceptance letter.
 The "2018 Next Steps for Summer/Fall Freshmen" document is intended to be your one stop guide to enrolling in the freshman class.
 Log in to your personal checklist to access it.
 If you have forgotten your password, there is an opportunity to reset it.

 4. Pay your $200 nonrefundable enrollment deposit in the "2018 Enrollment Deposit Form" that is located in the "Forms" section of your admissions checklist (Summer and Fall freshmen only).

+This form will be available approximately 5 business days after we mail your acceptance letter.
 The only way to pay your nonrefundable enrollment deposit is by logging in to your personalized checklist and accessing the form.

 The enrollment deposit will secure your place in the 2018 freshman class as long as we receive it by May 1, 2018.
 In addition, this will allow you to apply for on-campus housing and register for New Student Orientation once those applications become available.